 Responsible travel tips: Carrying your reusable cutlery helps reduce waste when you travel.

 I always carry “emergency snacks” and the option to make a picnic lunch.
 Shops are easy to find in Noumea, but it becomes more challenging when you leave the capital.
 I would hate not to be able to do an activity because I haven’t planned my lunch.
 And as nothing is done in a hurry in New Caledonia, having lunch at the restaurant also means taking an extended lunch break.
 It is super nice to take our time, but sometimes there are other things we want to do.
-Containers will open more options for you to keep with food if you get access to a kitchen or order too much at the restaurant.
+Containers will open more options for you to keep food if you get access to a kitchen or order too much at the restaurant.

 I also brought breakfast with me.
 Finding a broad range of biscuits in Noumea was easy.
 However, the offer was restricted elsewhere.
 I found breakfasts were expensive for nothing special (plus, I could not eat most of the things because of food intolerance), so bringing biscuits was an easy way to save money.